 From prisoner to president in 20 days, Senegal’s Diomaye Faye takes office

-As the 44-year-old is sworn in after a contested election, we chart the road to victory for Africa’s newest and youngest leader.
+As the 44-year-old is sworn in after a crucial election, we chart the road to victory for Africa’s newest and youngest leader.

 Dakar, Senegal – “Finally, we can breathe,” the cashier at the American Food Store supermarket in Dakar said while swiping a pot of Greek yoghurt through checkout.